XLogin

 Bio

-In the mid-nineteen-seventies, Marie-Josée Houle's parents thought it was high time she start learning music and plunked down a 20lbs instrument on her lap.
+In the mid-nineteen-seventies, Marie-Josée Houle''s parents thought it was high time she start learning music and plunked down a 20lbs instrument on her lap.
 Because they could not afford a piano, they decided that the accordion was the next best thing.
 Alberta is littered with Ukrainian communities, and accordions were cheap and easy to come by.
 She was five years old.

 Classically trained on the accordion, and later on the piano, Marie-Josée became a proficient musician, however, the idea of performing for or with others never crossed her mind.
 In the seventies and eighties, the accordion was the most uncool instrument one could play, nevermind while sporting a purple mohawk.
 She simply played for her mother, who bribed her into practicing regularly by offering to do the dishes in her place.